gotealeaf/rails-dev-box/README.md

 When you run rspec, poltergeist will take a screenshot for you, and save it in `tmp/` folder called `file.png`

-#### Another Choose: Install GUI
+#### Another Choice: Install a GUI

-This way could provide you GUI, so you can install web browsers and then you can use `selenium` to debug feature specs.
+After installing a GUI, you can install web browsers and then you can use `selenium` to debug feature specs.

-* One choose: install XFCE.
+* One choice: install XFCE.

-After you run the `vagrant up`, and enter the virtual box by `vagrant ssh`, you can install `xfce4` by using:
+After you run the `vagrant up` command, and enter the virtual box by typing `vagrant ssh`, you can install `xfce4` using:

 ```
 sudo apt-get install xfce4
 ```

-I recommand you to use [XFCE](http://xfce.org) instand of [Gnome](http://www.gnome.org), because XFCE is more lightweight.
+I recommend that you use [XFCE](http://xfce.org) instead of [Gnome](http://www.gnome.org), because XFCE is more lightweight.

-* Another choose: install Gnome.
+* Another choice: install Gnome.

-But if you really want to install `Gnome`, follow the steps below.
+If you really want to install `Gnome`, follow the steps below.

 ```
 sudo add-apt-repository ppa:gnome3-team/gnome3